Bruno Fuchs, holist

 My work is to do with the practical, everyday use of philosophy.

 When the world challenges us, we tend to gear up.
-We move to all systems go status, the more rational among us take stock of resources, we huff and puff a little, and then we make decisions and take action, speeding towards our goal: a resolution, a place where we expect to rest easy again.
+We move to all systems go status.
+The more rational among us take stock of resources, we huff and puff a little, and then we make decisions and take action, speeding towards our goal: a resolution, a place where we expect to rest easy again.
 This sometimes works quite well — but often only temporarily.

 Now, in order to achieve more lasting resolutions, we should do the exact opposite: it is advisable to slow down.